k1rill-fedoseev/devops/README.md

 This is a simple http server which displays current time in the specific timezone.

+Application also displays the time when the `/` url was first accessed at the `/visits` url.

 ## Run natively

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies.